dfinity/portal/docs/developer-docs/functionality/bitcoin/bitcoin.md

 **Novel threshold ECDSA protocol**

 Canisters themselves can have ECDSA keys using a novel threshold ECDSA protocol, and so can receive and hold Bitcoin.
 Canisters can create Bitcoin transactions and submit them via the Bitcoin API to the Bitcoin network.
 They use the threshold ECDSA functionality to request threshold signatures on transactions to be submitted to the Bitcoin network.
 Threshold ECDSA is an extension of the IC\'s chain-key technology toolbox of protocols.
-Details regarding the IC\'s threshold ECDSA protocol can be found on the threshold ECDSA documentation page (link??).
+Details regarding the IC\'s threshold ECDSA protocol can be found on the threshold ECDSA documentation page [here](./t-ecdsa.md).

 The protocol-level Bitcoin integration and threshold ECDSA protocol each expose an API on the management canister.
 Those APIs are the system-level APIs engineers use to write Bitcoin smart contracts on the IC.

 We next give a high-level overview of the abovementioned technology behind the direct Bitcoin integration.
-For details, we refer the reader to the Bitcoin page on the Internet Computer Wiki (link??) as well as the threshold ECDSA documentation page (link??).
+For details, we refer the reader to the Bitcoin page on the Internet Computer Wiki (link??) as well as the threshold ECDSA documentation page [here](./t-ecdsa.md).

 ### Protocol-level integration of the IC with the Bitcoin network

 We integrated the Internet Computer Protocol with the Bitcoin protocol to obtain a direct technical integration between the two networks.
-This integration can be activated per subnet of the Internet Computer.
+This integration can be activated on any number of Internet Computer subnets.
+At the beginning, there will only be one dedicated Bitcoin-activated subnet.
 The integration serves two key purposes:

 -   Obtaining the Bitcoin UTXO set and keeping it on chain in the replicated state of the Internet Computer to be able to answer queries for UTXO sets and balances of Bitcoin accounts issued by canisters.